Synapse-Flux-Lab/rag-loom/README.md

 👉 It’s a **starter kit for AI platform teams**: opinionated, modular, and focused on **enterprise readiness**.

+( This repository is the **community edition** of RAG Loom.
+Looking for the closed-source pro version? or want to become our design partners shaping RAG Loom’s next features: Join the waiting list via [our contact form](https://synapsefluxlab.pages.dev/#contactform). )

 ---

 ## 🔹 Why This Matters